PARAMETERS FOR SPD SELECTION

-Discharge capacity is an important parameter in choosing SPD.
-There are also other important parameters such as:
+Discharge capability is an important parameter when choosing a suitable SPD, but there are also other parameters to be considered like:

 Maximum Continuous Operating Voltage Uc:

-• the rated voltage of the protected circuit;
+• the nominal voltage of the circuit to be protected;

-• low voltage energy distribution system (TN, TT, IT);
+• the low voltage distribution system (TN, TT, IT);

 NFC No Follow Current®: